MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/04-speech.md

     >*Note*: To see the full output, you may need to minimize the *Configure* pane.
 To minimize, select the icon to the right of the *Configure* heading.

-1. Under *Text*, you can see the audio transcibed into text.
+1. In the output, under *Text*, you can see the audio transcibed into text.

 In this exercise you tried out Azure AI Speech services in Azure AI Foundry's Speech Playground.
 You then used Real-time transcription to transcribe an audio recording.
 You were able to see the text transcription being generated as the audio file was played.